google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 true *most* of the time.
 The one scenario where you don't have to show a notification is when the user has your site open and focused.

-Inside you're push event you can check whether you need to show a notification or not by examining the window clients and looking for a focused window.
+Inside your push event you can check whether you need to show a notification or not by examining the window clients and looking for a focused window.

 The code to getting all the windows and looking for a focused window looks like this: